Nicolas Daragon

-Nicolas Daragon (born 12 March 1972), is a French politician of the Republicans (LR) who has been serving as mayor of Valence since 2014 and vice-president of the Regional Council of Auvergne-Rhône-Alpes since 2016.
+Nicolas Daragon (born 12 March 1972), is a French politician of the Republicans (LR) who became mayor of Valence in 2014 and vice-president of the Regional Council of Auvergne-Rhône-Alpes in 2016.

-From September to December 2024, Daragon briefly served minister for daily security in the government of Prime Minister Michel Barnier.
+From September to December 2024 he was minister for daily security in the government of Prime Minister Michel Barnier.

-In the Republicans' 2025 leadership election, Daragon endorsed Laurent Wauquiez to succeed Éric Ciotti as the party's new chair and joined his campaign team.
+In the Republicans' 2025 leadership election Daragon endorsed Laurent Wauquiez to succeed Éric Ciotti as the party's new chair and joined his campaign team.